LearnersGuild/phase-interviews/foundations-to-practice/version-1/README.md

 __Specifications__:

   - [ ] __5:__ The function accepts the id of a recipe, the ingredient name, the ingredient amount, and the ingredient units as arguments
-  - [ ] __10:__ The function executes a query which gets the ingredient id for the given ingredient name
+  - [ ] __15:__ The function executes a query which gets the ingredient id for the given ingredient name
-  - [ ] __10:__ The function executes another query which associates the ingredient id, amount and units with the given recipe id
+  - [ ] __15:__ The function executes another query which associates the ingredient id, amount and units with the given recipe id
+  - [ ] __10:__ After the function runs, there is a new entry in the recipe_ingredients table from the provided data
   - [ ] __10:__ The function returns a promise which resolves to the result of the insert query

 ## Part 2: Express

 ### POST route
-Create a POST route for `/:recipeId/ingredients/add` that receives JSON data and adds a new team to the database.
+Create a POST route for `/:recipeId/ingredients/add` that receives JSON data and adds a new ingredient to a recipe in the database.
 Use the `addRecipeIngredient` function provided in `db.js` (no modifications need to be made to this function).
 Example JSON POST data:

 ```
 {